aenthill/aenthill.github.io/docs/03-how-does-it-work.md

 * [Aenthill](https://github.com/aenthill/aenthill) starts the *Aent* <code>aenthill/cassandra</code> by calling its binary <code>aent</code> with the event name as first argument
 * It mounts the current host working directory <code>/host/project/dir</code> to the *Aent* directory <code>/aenthill</code>
-* It binds the host Docker socket (more on that later)
+* It binds the host Docker socket
 * It populates some environment variables

 Those environment variables allows the *Aent* to understand within which context it has been awaken.